dwoolc/optimising_colab_tf_preprocessing/README.md

 # optimising_colab_tf_preprocessing
 A short git outlining optimsing data load and pre-process using Colab &amp; Tensorflow.

+Code is currently a stub without imports and data.
+These will be added at a later date.

 Full write-up available <a href="#">here</a>.

 Core concepts are to: